 ShaMaran Petroleum Corp. ("ShaMaran" and together with its subsidiaries the "Company") is incorporated under the Business Corporations Act, British Columbia, Canada.
-The address of the registered office is Suite 2900, 550 Burrard Street, Vancouver, British Columbia V6C 0A3.
-The Company's shares trade on the TSX Venture Exchange and NASDAQ First North Growth Market (Sweden) under the symbol "SNM".
+The address of the registered office is Suite 2900, 550 Burrard Street, Vancouver, British Columbia V6C 0A3, Canada.
+The Company's shares trade on the TSX Venture Exchange in Canada and NASDAQ First North Growth Market in Sweden under the symbol "SNM".

-The Company is engaged in the business of oil and gas exploration and development and holds the following interests in production sharing contracts:
+The Company is engaged in the business of oil and gas exploration and production and holds the following interests:

-- 27.6% non-operated participating interest in the Atrush Block production sharing contract ("Atrush PSC") related to a petroleum property located in the Kurdistan Region of Iraq ("KRI").
-The Atrush Block is currently in the eighth year of a twenty-year development period with an automatic right to a five-year extension and the possibility to extend for an additional five years.
+- 27.6% non-operated participating interest in the Atrush Block production sharing contract ("Atrush PSC") in the Kurdistan Region of Iraq ("KRI").
+The Atrush Block twenty-year development period commenced in Q4 2013 with an automatic right to a five-year extension and the possibility to extend for an additional five years.
 Oil production on the Atrush Block commenced in Q3 2017. - 18% non-operated participating interest (22.5% paying interest) in the Sarsang production sharing contract ("Sarsang PSC") in the KRI.
 This interest is consolidated in the Company's financial statements from September 14, 2022, when ShaMaran closed the acquisition of TEPKRI Sarsang A/S, a subsidiary of TotalEnergies S.E. (the "Sarsang Acquisition").
+The Sarsang Block twenty-year development period commenced in Q2 2013 with an automatic right to a five-year extension and the possibility to extend for an additional five years.
 Oil production on the Sarsang Block commenced in Q1 2013.